Contact center definitions

 Voice response unit (VRU) – A software system that uses responses from a touch tone telephone to gather and store data.
 It uses a human voice to read back.
 It is sometimes referred to as the Interactive Voice Response.

 Vocabulary – A collection of words that the system is able to recognize using Natural Language Speech Recognition.

 Voice authentication – A biometric used to verify who the speaker says he or she claims to be.

 Voice of customer (VOC) – A measurement used to describe the in-depth process of capturing a customer’s expectations, preferences and aversions.
 Specifically, the Voice of the Customer is a market research technique that produces a detailed set of customer wants and needs, organized into a hierarchical structure, and then prioritized in terms of relative importance and satisfaction with current alternatives.

 VOIC – Voice of internal customer.

-Voice platform – Platforms are the foundation on which voice applications are developed and deployed.
-They execute the commands and logic specified by the voice application, provide the speech processing capabilities (e.g., speech recognition, text-to-speech, voice authentication), enable application creation, interface to back-end systems (e.g., databases, CRM applications, legacy systems) and call center infrastructure (i.e., computer telephony integration) and provide system management and administration capabilities.
+Voice platform – A voice platform executes the commands and logic specified by a voice application, provides speech processing capabilities (e.g., speech recognition, text-to-speech, voice authentication) and enables application creation.
+They also interface with back-end systems (e.g., databases, CRM applications, legacy systems) and call center infrastructure (i.e., computer telephony integration), and provide system management and administration capabilities.